Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/01-intro-to-R.md

 The major functions in base R that exist for writing tabular data to file are `write.table()` and `write.csv()`.
 Similarly to the read functions, `write.table()` provides a more generalized solution to writing data that requires you to specify the separator value.

-In both functions, the first argyument specifies the object in your global environment that you wish to write to file.
+In both functions, the first argument specifies the object in your global environment that you wish to write to file.
 The second argument defines the absolute or relative path to the location you wish to save this file.
 ```r
 # subset counts for first 5 columns and first 2000 genes
 counts_sub <- counts[1:2000, 1:5]